Arnold tongue

+Sometimes the frequency of oscillation depends on, or is constrained (i.e., phase-locked or mode-locked, in some contexts) based on some quantity, and it is often of interest to study this relation.

 One of the simplest physical models that exhibits mode-locking consists of two rotating disks connected by a weak spring.
 One disk is allowed to spin freely, and the other is driven by a motor.
 Mode locking occurs when the freely-spinning disk turns at a frequency that is a rational multiple of that of the driven rotator.

 The simplest mathematical model that exhibits mode-locking is the circle map, which attempts to capture the motion of the spinning disks at discrete time intervals.

+Arnold tongues are observed in a large variety of natural phenomena that involve oscillating quantities, such as concentration of enzymes and substrates in biological processes and cardiac electric waves.